McMasterRS/lm_CO2025-DRI-Training-Materials/README.md

-# Research Software Development Learning Module
+# Applying Technologies to Facilitate and Support Open Research

-Materials for the McMaster Research Software learning module: **Research Software Development Learning Module**
+Materials for the Compute Ontario 2024-25 DRI Training: **Applying Technologies to Facilitate and Support Open Research**

 This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_CO2025-deliverables) with GitHub Pages.